eworm-de/routeros-scripts/doc/telegram-chat.md

 it to receive messages you have to make it an admin of that group!
 It is fine to deny all permissions, though.

+Also adding an admin to a group can cause the group id to change, so check that if things break suddenly.

 See also
 --------